Arbitraging Narrow Bracketers: Appendix: Instructions

 \subsection{Main Task instructions}

 THE TASK

-\textbf{[NARROW]} By completing the HIT you will receive \$2.00.
+\textbf{[BOTH | MONEY/LOW | MONEY]} By completing the HIT you will receive \$2.00.
 To do so you are required to decode some sequences correctly for a bonus.\\

 We will give you two pages of choices, with 16 choices on each page.
-Each choice is between a low number and a high number of additional sequences to decode before the required sequences for different bonuses.\\
+Each choice is between a low number and a high number of \textbf{[additional - only in BOTH]} sequences to decode before the required sequences for different bonuses.\\

 Example Choice (DOES NOT COUNT):\\